Miriam Name Meaning: Origins & Significance

 Hebrew Interpretations

 Miriam is a Hebrew name that means “bitter” or “rebellion.”
 It is derived from the same root as the Hebrew word for “myrrh,” whiich is a fragrant spice known for its bitterness.
-Miriam is also the name of Moses’ sister in the Old Testament, who is known for her leadership and prophetic abilities.
+Miriam is also the name of Moses’ sister in the Old Testament, who is known for her leadership & prophetic abilities.

 Symbolic Meanings